Puiseux (crater)

 Puiseux is the remnant of a lunar impact crater that has been almost completely submerged by lava.
-It was named after French astronomer Pierre Puiseux.
 It is located near the southern end of Mare Humorum, to the north east of the ruined crater Doppelmayer.
 To the south-southeast is Vitello.

 Of the original structure of Puiseux, only the upper part of the rim remains above the mare surface.
-There are some small craterlets within the interior floor.
+There are some small craters within the interior floor, and a low hill is at the center.

+It was named by the IAU in 1935 after French astronomer Pierre Puiseux.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Puiseux.